Sopheaktraleng/recipe-app/JENKINS_SETUP.md

 1. **Repositories don't exist on Docker Hub**

     - Go to https://hub.docker.com
-    - Create repositories: `mern-recipe-app-frontend` and `mern-recipe-app-backend`
+    - Create repositories: `recipe-app-frontend` and `recipe-app-backend`
     - Set them to Public or Private (match your Jenkins credentials permissions)

 2. **Incorrect credentials format**

-    - Verify credential ID is exactly `docker-hub`
+    - Verify credential ID is exactly `dockerhub`
     - Username should be: `sopheaktraleng`
     - Password should be your Docker Hub Personal Access Token (NOT your Docker Hub password)
     - Token must have `Read, Write & Delete` permissions